Hints

 See also:

-- Decision support: for answering test questions
+- Decision support: step-by-step help for answering Certification Test questions

 - An exemplary paper: that avoids plagiarism, with color coding of key elements for proper quotations, paraphrasing, citations, and references (in APA Style).